xor-function/Black-Hole/README.md

 curl and the use of html forms is not required or needed.
 It is made to be used as a TOR hidden service.

-Due to this the difference of this cgi upload app from others is that it uses OpenSSL public key encryption for authentication.
+The difference of this cgi upload app from others is that it uses OpenSSL public key encryption for authentication.
 The purchase of a cert from a CA is not needed or recommened as those orginizations personal regard for you is dubious.